percona/pmm/docs/setting-up/server/docker.md

     percona/pmm-server:2
     ```

+4. Change the password for the default `admin` user.

+    * For PMM versions 2.27.0 and later:

+    ```sh
+    docker exec -t pmm-server change-admin-password <new_password>
+    ```

+    * For PMM versions prior to 2.27.0:

+        ```sh
+        docker exec -t pmm-server bash -c 'grafana-cli --homepath /usr/share/grafana --configOverrides cfg:default.paths.data=/srv/grafana admin reset-admin-password newpass'
+        ```

-4. Visit `https://localhost:443` to see the PMM user interface in a web browser.
+5. Visit `https://localhost:443` to see the PMM user interface in a web browser.
 (If you are accessing the docker host remotely, replace `localhost` with the IP or server name of the host.)

 ## Backup